We instinctively tie weight to value.

 Light mode is fast and iterative, producing work that’s quick to make but just as quick to fade.
 It’s the mode of rapid experiments, side quests, and prolific posting.
 Heavy mode is slower, deliberate, and intentional (often hermit mode).
 It’s the mode of deep work that builds over time and carries lasting weight.

 Some go straight for the heavy: building the billion-dollar startup, writing the world-changing book, recording the defining album.
 No pit stops.
 Or, in less relative terms: things that will stand on their own and stand the test of time.
-Weight is lindy.
-Others build up to this: essays before the book, short films before the feature, prototypes before the big product (maybe a few silly ‘GPT wrappers’ before the serious one).
-Lightness keep you fresh and helps you get in the reps.
+Weight is lindy.6 Others build up to the heavy things: essays before the book, short films before the feature, prototypes before the big product (maybe a few silly ‘GPT wrappers’ before the serious one).
+Lightness has its virtues — it helps keep you fresh, get in the reps, and work up to the heavy thing.

 At any given time, you’re either pre–heavy thing or post–heavy thing.
 You’ve either made something weighty already, or you haven’t.
 Pre–heavy thing people are still searching, experimenting, iterating.
-Post–heavy thing people have crossed the threshold, and it shows.
-They’ve made something substantial—something that commands respect, inspires others, and becomes a foundation to build on.
+Post–heavy thing people have crossed the threshold.
+They’ve made something of substance—something that commands respect, inspires others, and becomes a foundation to build on.
 And it shows.
 They move with confidence and calm.
+(But this feeling doesn’t always last forever.)7 Your gut knows what state you’re in.
+And the cycle repeats.

 Note: heavy doesn’t have to mean “big.”
 Heavy can be small, niche, hard to scale.
 What I’m talking about is more like density.
 It’s about what is defining, meaningful, durable.